Pure chocolate mousse recipe by Patrice Chapon in Paris using the strongest 100% cacao content plus a brief description how chocolate is made.

 - Either keep it in the bowl or transfer to individual serving bowls (I would suggest little ones here, as this mousse is so intense!)

-- Refrigerate overnight (I suggest covering with cling film) and enjoy next day.
+- Refrigerate at least 6 hours or, at best, overnight (covered with cling film) to enjoy next day.

 Thomasina